lgalke/vim-ernest/README.md

 Yet another bunch of text for testing the integration of Ernest in Goyo.
 I just added an option to also call `Goyo!` when Ernest  mode is shut down.
 Lets find out if oit works >:)

+Okay now that was kind of funny, I added the functionality for `ErnestLeave` only inside the github plugin directory but did not pull the changes into my local vim installation.
+Thus, it did not work.
+Lets just give it another try...

+Great it works, now I am checking whtehter this config does not breka. the usual Ernest ode outside of Goyo

+</ernest> It works aswell ;) Happy writing!